 H&M issued this statement to The Washington Post; “We understand that many people are upset about the image.
 We, who work at H&M, can only agree.
 We are deeply sorry that the picture was taken, and we also regret the actual print.
 Therefore, we have not only removed the image from our channels, but also the garment from our product offering globally.”

 However, for many consumers, the apology isn’t enough.
 What were they thinking?
 Was this a publicity stunt or an innocent mistake?
 Did a focus group test this campaign before the images were launched?
 Was there even a focus group?
 If so, was it racially diverse?
 Did the model’s parents approve the shoot?
-There are so many puzzling questions this campaign, and many are calling for a total boycott of the H&M brand.
+There are so many puzzling questions about this campaign, and many are calling for a total boycott of the H&M brand.
 Let’s attempt to dissect the issue(s);

 - Focus groups or campaign monitors; There must have been a team responsible for making sure that this campaign was suitable for public release.
 H&M is a large clothing company so it’s not unreasonable to expect that such resources were indeed available.
 Going on this expectation, one wonders who the team consisted of.
 Did the focus group consist of caucasians or was it a diverse group including people from different races?
-The fact that this hoodie was advertised as such brings me to three possible explanations;
+The fact that this hoodie was advertised as such brings me to a few possible explanations;

 - H&M genuinely did not see an issue with this image (I sincerely doubt this).